vertigis/meridian-design/docs/design-language.md

 ### Menu List

 Menus are used to group additional commands for components in a compact manner.
 Menu items have three visual levels of intricacy.
 A single line of text, an icon and text, or an icon with text and description to indicate what function will be triggered when the item is clicked.
-The hover state for menu items is built in an identical fashion to those used in list items (See above).
 A colored bar is added to the left side, and the background receives a gray gradient to white.

 ![list](/img/list/menu.png "Menu List") ![menus](/img/menus/menu.gif "Toggle Buttons")